Plan work-related travel

 - Is it OK to book the next class of service for my flight?

 First-class domestic air travel and business class on international flights are not reimbursable unless authorized in advance by the President and/or the responsible member of the Senior Leadership Team for extended flights.
 Travelers with medical conditions that require the next class of service above economy class must have documentation from a physician certifying the condition.
-Approval by your dean or SVP is necessary for the next class of service above economy for both domestic and international travel.
+Approval by your SVP is necessary for the next class of service above economy for both domestic and international travel.

 - Can I be reimbursed for travel expenses I’ve paid before taking a work-related trip?